Day 1: Keflavik to Selfoss via the Golden Circle

 We had booked a private room at the Selfoss Hostelling International, so leaving Gullfoss, we took the 35 south.
 This however turned out to be a gravel track, and not yet confident in the Micra’s ability to handle unsurfaced roads (it later turned out to be fine), we turned around and took the longer, but tarmaced, 37 down to the ring road into Selfoss.

-Selfoss HI was very pleasant with good cooking facilities and a garden with hot tub.
+Hotel Selfoss & Spa was very pleasant with good cooking facilities and a really cool spa.
 Just what we needed.

 Day 2: Selfoss to Kirkjubæjarklaustur: Eyjafjallajökull, Skógafoss & Vik